LinkedIn About Section Content Development Guide

 • Where you’re headed next

-If it doesn't do that, it’s not done.
+If it doesn’t do that, it’s not finished.

 Previous